anishakd4/nextjs15_learn/README.md

 # Dynamic routes

+- Nextjs treats a folder name in square brackets as a dynamic segment make our routes dynamic and flexible
 - Every page in App router receives route parameters through the param props.
 - The type of params is a Promise that resolves to an object containing the dynamic segments as key value pair.
 - The nice about server components is that we can use async await to resolve the promise and access the dynamic segemnt